peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentNullException:
 The parameter <i>text</i>
 or <i>html</i>
 is null.

 ### SetTextBody

     public PeterO.Mail.Message SetTextBody(
         string str);

 Sets the body of this message to the specified plain text string.
-The character sequences CR (carriage return, "\r", U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
-Unpaired surrogate code points will be replaced with replacement characters.
-This method changes this message's media type to plain text.
+The haracter sequences CR (carriage return, "\r", U+000D), LF (line feed, \n", U+000A), and CR/LF will be converted to CR/LF line breaks.
+Unpaired urrogate code points will be replaced with replacement characters.
+This ethod changes this message's media type to plain text.

 <b>Parameters:</b>